Quantifying robustness and locality of Majorana bound states in interacting systems: Quality measures, gauge choice and Majorana polarization

 Here, we consider how the measures depend on the relative phase between $|e\rangle$ and $|o\rangle$, which is a gauge freedom due to superselection.
 The gauge rotates the ground-state MBSs into each other, but their parity, $i\gamma\tilde\gamma$, is invariant.
 The local parity can be written in terms of the reduced density matrices of the odd ($\rho_R^o$) and even ($\rho_R^e$) ground states as

 and thus measures the local distinguishability of the two ground states in $R$, as discussed in Ref.~\cite{svenssonQuantumDotBased2024}.

 The ground-state MBSs, the couplings $F$ and $\tilde{F}$, and $Q_o$ are gauge-dependent.
 Some gauges may give better bounds than others.
-To get the strongest bound in \cref{eq:very_simple_general_energy_bound}, we minimize $Q_o$.
-Defining the ground-state fermion $c = (\gamma + i\tilde{\gamma})/\sqrt{2}$, we find the minimum to be
+To get the strongest bound in \cref{eq:simple_general_energy_bound}, we minimize $Q_o$.
+For $q=2$, the minimization admits an analytical solution.
+Defining the ground-state fermion